 Demo and Testing

 If you're looking to demo TelemetryTV you likely don't yet have a dedicated digital signage hardware device and TV in order to deploy on.
-The easiest way to demo what a device is like with TelemetryTV is to use the Progressive Web Application (PWA) by visiting it in a compatible browser (latest Firefox, Chrome and Edge -- Safari or other browsers are not supported):
+The easiest way to demo what a device is like with TelemetryTV is to use the Progressive Web Application (PWA) by visiting it in a compatible browser (you must use the latest Firefox, Chrome or Edge -- Safari or other browsers are not supported):

 From there, you'll be presented with a pairing code and will be able to enter this code on the TelemetryTV "Devices" page to pair the browser with TelemetryTV.

 Click the blue "PAIR" button and enter the code you see in the PWA player.

 From then on you'll be able to control what the browser displays just as if it were a physical device attached to a TV.
 When you revisit the URL, it will continue to display this playlist.
 There is no need to re-pair.

 You can also use this URL to test your playlists as you work with TelemetryTV in the future.
 Please note, this method is not recommended for long-term use.